lml/commontator/README.md

 3. Configuration

-  Change commontator's configurations to suit your needs by editing `config/initializers/commontator.rb`.
+  Change Commontator's configurations to suit your needs by editing `config/initializers/commontator.rb`.
   Make sure to check that your configuration file is up to date every time you update the gem, as available options can change with each minor version.
   If you have deprecated options in your initializer, Commontator will issue warnings (usually printed to your console).